-An institute dedicated the advancement of knwoledge of civil society organisations
+An institute dedicated for the advancement of knwoledge of civil society organisations

 The French Institute for Civil Society Organisations aims to promote CSOs’ contribution to society and democracy and to meet their needs of knowledge

 Promoting research and directing it towards areas of interest